Visual Arts Education BS

 Graduates of the USF Art Education program secure teaching positions in virtually all public school districts and in private/parochial schools across the region.
 USF Art Education graduates teach in schools across the nation, and overseas, both in private schools and Department of Defense schools.
 Beyond traditional school-based employment, graduates apply their educational knowledge and skills to working with young people and adults in camps, museums, non-profit organizations, medical facilities, in private art studios, and in commercial galleries.
 Finally, Art Education majors are well prepared to pursue advanced degrees in Art as well as in Education.

+The University of Saint Francis Art Department is fully accredited by the National Association of Schools of Art and Design (NASAD).
 Teacher education programs are accredited by the Indiana Department of Education and the Council for the Accreditation of Educator Preparation (CAEP).
-The Visual Art Education Program is also fully accredited by the National Association of Schools of Art and Design (NASAD).

 Student Learning Outcomes